-While we don’t want to actively discourage people from travelling around, we again ask you to be mindful of the people in our rural and island communities.
-Avoid travelling completely if you have any COVID-19 symptoms.
+We ask you to be mindful of the people in our rural and island communities.
+Avoid travelling completely if you have any Covid-19 symptoms.
 If you do travel, ensure you wear face masks on public transport at all times (ferries, buses, flights and taxies) and respect social distancing guidelines.

-Even though lockdown restrictions have eased, not all accommodation, shops, pubs, restaurants, tour operators and visitor attractions are open for business as usual.
-Like other tourist destinations across Scotland, some businesses have taken the decision to remain closed for 2020 or for the time being at least, while others are operating to limited opening hours.
+Even though lockdown restrictions are easing, not all accommodation, shops, pubs, restaurants, tour operators and visitor attractions are open for business as usual.
+Like other tourist destinations across Scotland, some businesses have taken the decision to remain closed for 2021, or for the time being at least, while others are operating to limited opening hours.
 To avoid disappointment, check before your travel if the shops and attractions you are planning to visit will be open and book ahead where possible.
 You can do this by checking their dedicated websites or social media.

 Yes, of course.
 Our beaches, coastline and viewpoints are free and open to everyone.
 While our natural beauty spots are much quieter than other places in the UK, there will still be people around, so be respectful of others and maintain social distancing.